bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 By calling `config.autoload_lib_once`, classes and modules in `lib` can be autoloaded, even from application initializers, but won't be reloaded.

-`config.autoload_lib_once` is not available before 7.1, but you can still emulate it as long as the application uses Zeitwerk:
+The `config.autoload_lib_once` configuration is not available before Rails version 7.1, but you can still emulate it as long as the application uses Zeitwerk:

 ```ruby
 # config/application.rb